2015 Spanish general election

-A general election was held in Spain on Sunday, 20 December 2015, to elect the members of the 11th Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 20 December 2015 to elect the members of the 11th Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 266 seats in the Senate.
-At exactly four years and one month since the previous one, this remains the longest timespan between two general elections since the Spanish transition to democracy, and the only time in the country that a general election has been held on the latest possible date allowed under law.
+At exactly four years and one month since the previous one, this remains the longest timespan between two general elections since the Spanish transition to democracy, and the only time in the country's history that a general election has been held on the latest possible date allowed by law.

-Immediately after assuming office following the 2011 election, the new government under Prime Minister Mariano Rajoy adopted an austerity agenda including social spending cuts, tax hikes and a harsh labour reform to address the ongoing economic crisis (amid soaring unemployment, public deficit and risk premium), as well as a bailout of the banking system through the European Stability Mechanism, which were met with widespreat protests and two general strikes in 2012.
-From 2013 onwards, a number of corruption scandals affecting the ruling People's Party (PP)—most notably, the Bárcenas affair, the Púnica case and the ongoing judicial probes into the Gürtel case—further weakened the government's position and increased social distrust in traditional parties.
-During this period, the Monarchy underwent a reputation crisis over King Juan Carlos I's elephant-hunting trips and the Nóos case involving Infanta Cristina and her spouse, leading to the King's abdication in favour of his son, who acceded to the throne as Felipe VI.
+Immediately after assuming office following the 2011 election, the new government under Prime Minister Mariano Rajoy adopted a harsh austerity agenda including social spending cuts, tax hikes and a labour market reform to address the Great Recession in Spain (amid soaring unemployment, public deficit and bond yields), as well as the request of a bank bailout through the European Stability Mechanism, which were met with an anti-austerity movement and two general strikes.
+A number of corruption scandals affecting the ruling People's Party (PP)—most notably, the Bárcenas and Púnica affairs, and the ongoing judicial probes into the Gürtel affair—further weakened the government's position and increased social distrust in traditional parties.
+During this period, the Monarchy underwent a reputation crisis over King Juan Carlos's elephant-hunting trips and the Nóos affair involving Infanta Cristina and her spouse, leading to the King's abdication in favour of his son, who acceded to the throne as Felipe VI.